Lake Fairlee Association

 State Program Contacts: Kimberly Jensen

-LFA Contacts: Nick Harvey & Renee Snow
+LFA Contact: Renee Snow

-he greeters also help educate users about the new statewide wakesport rule.
+he greeters also help educate users about the statewide wakesport rule.
 Using the large wakesport zone map posted on the kiosk, they show wake boat owners where wakesports may occur.

 We believe our greeters are among the very best in Vermont and are proud to say that our program has been used as a model for others statewide.
 That said, we are always trying to improve the program and welcome any questions or suggestions anyone may have.